drublic/drublic/src/posts/55-conceptual-components/article.md

 <div class="post__intro" markdown="1">
   In this post I want to show a way to use Higher-Order Components with React Hooks in order to structure complex components.
-This method can be described as an architectural proposal to give Hooks a straight forward way to use them in order to prevent developers from falling for the taps Hooks do have.
+This method can be described as an architectural proposal to give Hooks a straight forward way to use them in order to prevent developers from falling for the traps Hooks do have.
 </div>

 <figure class="image image--block" markdown="1">